-Cataracts start slowly and affect only a small part of the lens at first.
+Cataracts start small and affect only a minor part of the lens at first.
 Therefore, most people have no idea that a cataract is present.
 Often, only one eye is involved in the beginning.
 Your ability to see things close up or far away will be affected depending on where the cataract is located.
 The change may be most obvious at night, or you may notice it more in bright daylight.
-After months or years, your cataract will grow and cover more of the lens, affecting a greater part of your range of vision.
+After months or years, your cataract will grow to cover more of the lens, affecting a greater part of your range of vision.

 Common signs and symptoms of cataracts are listed below.
-But these can also be signs of other eye problems.
-If you have any of these symptoms, you should have a check-up with your eye doctor.
+However, these symptoms can also be signs of other eye problems.
+If you have any of these symptoms, you should schedule a check-up with your eye doctor.

 - Cloudy, blurry, or dim vision

-- Poor night vision; increased difficulty seeing in the dark
+- Poor night vision or increased difficulty seeing in the dark

-- Sensitivity to light and glare; car headlights, lamps, or sunlight seem too bright
+- Sensitivity to light and glare (including car headlights, lamps, or sunlight)

 - "Halos" appear around lights